Glendale Community College

 - Musical scores: Musical scores or songbooks will be acquired only as necessary to represent areas such as musical or cultural history and will not be purchased as performance materials.

-- Video: In choosing videos and media materials for the collection, the following will be considered in addition to the General Selection Criteria, the Association of College and Research Libraries' publication ACRL's Guidelines For Media Resources In Academic Libraries, and the Mission Statement of Media Services
+- Video: In choosing videos and media materials for the collection, the following will be considered in addition to the General Selection Criteria, the Association of College and Research Libraries' publication ACRL's Guidelines For Media Resources In Academic Libraries, the mission of the library.

 - Leisure vs. curricular support - Media materials will be purchased for both student circulating and instructional support reserves/reference collections.